gowenrw/hom3c0ming_badge/README.md

 * [/](/README.md) - YOU ARE HERE
 * [/3D/](./3D/) - 3D print artifacts related to this project
 * [/art/](./art/) - Artwork and other graphics created by this project
+  * /art/inspiration/ - Art and graphics pulled from other sources used as inspiration for this project
 * [/code/](./code/) - All project related Code / Firmware
+  * /code/corsage/ - Code for the Raspberry Pi Pico on the corsage PCB
+  * /code/firmware/ - CircuitPython firmware used by this project
 * [/docs/](./docs/) - Documentation created by this project including web pages
 * [/eda/](./eda/) - Electronic Design Automation files (i.e. KiCad)
+  * /eda/hom3c0ming_boutonniere/ - KiCad project folder for the boutonniere PCB
+  * /eda/hom3c0ming_corsage/ - KiCad project folder for the corsage PCB
 * [/reference_parts/](./reference_parts/) - Documentation pulled from other sources related to components
 * [./README.md](/README.md) - This File
 * [./LICENSE](/LICENSE) - Currently set to MIT